crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 * Did you analyze the quality of what you got back?
 For instance, did you compare the quality of results against a gold standard?
 Did you compare different QC strategies?
 * What analysis did you perform on quality?
 * What questions did you investigate?
 What conclusions did you reach?
 * Do you have a Google graph analyzing quality?
-If you have a graph analyzing quality, include the HTML for a Google graph here.
+If you have a graph analyzing quality, include a link to a PNG file of the graph here.

 #### Aggregation